HoudiniGraphql/houdini/.changeset/stale-ligers-appear.md

 'houdini': patch
 ---

-Adding a new directive @allList to update all lists after a mutation
+Adding a new directive @allLists to update all lists after a mutation